Dec 28, 2021 | Customer Service | Reading Time: 11 minutes

 - Self-service (FAQ)

-The variety of channels creates a new challenge in the hotel industry.
-Each channel creates a set of expectations in customers, particularly regarding time-response.
+The variety of channels poses a new challenge in the hotel industry.
+Each channel creates a set of expectations in customers, particularly regarding response time.

-In hotels suffering from a labor shortage, many times this represents a dilemma: who goes first?
+In hotels suffering from a labor shortage, many times this represents a dilemma: Who should take priority in service?
 In this article, Hotel Multichannel Customer Service Dilemma, global hotel experts, such as Calvin Tilokee, Adele Gutman and Max Starkov, give their answers on how they would tackle this problem.
 It’s worth reading!
 [Read here]

 What is sales customer service?